 If the report is not valid, it is closed directly with a message to the

 If a report is valid, it is triaged and a message sent to the 3rd party acknowledging the validity of the report.
 The triage default values of HackerOne are generally acceptable, but you can modify them if they are not fitting to the case.

-For external discussions with the 3rd party, use HackerOne, but try to mirror all discussions in Asana (e.g. copy and paste).
+For external discussions with the 3rd party, use HackerOne, but try to mirror all discussions in Clickup (e.g. copy and paste).

 Once the vulnerability has been fixed, decide if you want to verify with the external party to double check or continue to close the issue right away.

-To close the issue, close both the task in Asana and in HackerOne.
+To close the issue, close both the task in Clickup and in HackerOne.
 Ask the external party if they want the vulnerability disclosed.
 If yes, continue with the playbook for Vulnerability Disclosure.

 On a quarterly basis, the security team reviews the scope and the settings of the hackerone program.
 Our incident metrics are mirrored in HackerOne.

 We differentiate if the code affected is open-source or closed-source.
 When a disclosure happens, we should assume that attacking starts immediately.